Health Care FSA Carryover FAQ

 What is the health care flexible spending account (FSA) carryover

-The IRS modified the health care FSA "use it or lose it" rules to allow you to carryover up to $550 in unused funds from one year to the next.
-This amount increased by $50 in 2020.
+The IRS modified the health care FSA "use it or lose it" rules to allow you to carryover up to $640 in unused funds from one year to the next.

 Does the carryover affect how much money I can put in my health care FSA?